ubio/node-framework/docs/application.md

 }
 ```

-In this example `MyService` declares `logger` as its dependency. `@dep()` decorator specifies that this dependency must be resolved by *service identifiers* `Logger`, which is inferred from the property type (in our example `Logger` also happens to be an `abstract class`).
+In this example `MyService` declares `logger` as its dependency. `@dep()` decorator specifies that this dependency must be resolved by *a service identifier* `Logger`, which is inferred from the property type (in our example `Logger` also happens to be an `abstract class`).

-> Think of service identifiers as keys of imaginary Map, which associates it with an implementation.
+> Think of service identifiers as keys of a Map that associates it with an implementation.

 Again, `Logger` here acts both as a service identifier and an "interface" which declares logging methods like `.info(...)`.
 The actual implementation of such methods is unknown to `MyService`, which makes these two components loosely coupled.